sharingapples/react-native-foundation/README.md

 You could also use the [Sketch App Template](https://github.com/sharingapples/react-native-foundation/blob/master/Icon-Template.sketch) for the `launcher` and `splash` icons.

+## Notes
+The react-native apps use `Foundation` as a default module name.
+So yes, in development mode you could use the same native app to load different apps being served by the metro bundler, and as long as there is no difference in react-native version or native modules, your app should load just fine.

+It's actually one of the way to improve app development.
+Build one app with all your native dependencies.
+Deploy it on all your test devices.
+And run `foundation start` anywhere.

 ## TODO
 1. **Release**: Simple command to create `apk` and `ipa` files ready for submission.